CarloMehegan/penney-game/Documentation.md

 The DataManagement file has several functions associated with storing and processing data for visualization purposes.

 **load_process_simulations(path)**
-Parameters
+Parameter
 - path (str): the path for the

+Functionality
-- loads simulation data from .npy file
+- Loads simulation data from specified file
-- converts all integers into bits for faster processing
+- Converts each integer in file to 52-bit binary string
-- returns list of simulations as binary to be analyzed later
+- Returns a list of the binary strings

 **variation1**
--
+Parameters
+- deck (str): deck of cards as binary sequence
+- player1_sequence (str): 3-bit sequence for player 1
+- player2_sequence (str): 3-bit sequence for player 2

+Functionality
+- Initialize card counts and pile size
+- Iterates through the deck to check for matches with player sequences
+- If match is found, matching player receives cards in pile
+- Returns player1_cards, player2_cards: the number of cards collected by each player

 **variation2**
+Parameters
+- deck (str): deck of cards as binary sequence
+- player1_sequence (str): 3-bit sequence for player 1
+- player2_sequence (str): 3-bit sequence for player 2

+Functionality
+- Initialize trick counters for both players
+- Iterates through deck to check for matches with player sequences
+- When a match is found, matching player scores one trick
+- Returns player1_tricks, player2_tricks: number of tricks won by each player

 **analyze_all_combinations**
+Paramter
+- filename

 **combine_past_data**